Democracy in Mexico: Electoral court

 While various reforms have established institutions and an electoral court to prevent electoral fraud, Todd Eisenstadt contends that these institutions have not extended their influence to the fullest level.
 State- and local-level progress to make elections credible has been slower as PRI machines are still working strong despite opposition wins at the national level.
-The expensive and autonomous electoral institutions are ignored when they are the most needed in post-electoral conflicts – in 13% of all local elections between 1988-2001 and 15% of local elections from 1989–2000, opposition parties and incumbents negotiate extralegal bargains to resolve their disputes instead of submitting legal complaints.
+The expensive and autonomous electoral institutions are ignored when they are the most needed in post-electoral conflicts – in 13% of all local elections between 1988 and 2001 and 15% of local elections from 1989 to 2000, opposition parties and incumbents negotiate extralegal bargains to resolve their disputes instead of submitting legal complaints.

 While local political bosses (also known as caciques) can defy local formal electoral institutions in their zones of influence, the informal bargaining institutions in which they reach agreements are subject to presidential discretion.
 This informal system, thus, has created an uphill battle for the establishment of transparency in local elections.

 Anti-re-electionist principle and campaign finance

-The anti-re-electionist principle, which holds that Mexican politicians should only stand for one term, continues to be a point of contention among scholars and the populace.
+The anti-re-electionist principle, which holds that politicians should only stand for one term, continues to be a point of contention among scholars and the populace.
 Some scholars, such as conservative Jorge Castañeda, have criticized the anti-re-electionist principle as they argue candidates are made more likely to subject themselves to voters' will when re-election is at play.

 Similarly, Alberto Olvera of the Universidad Veracruzana argued that this principle also means the legislative and executive powers cannot develop cycles of professionalization and specialization, the political class has become beholden to a few governors, the president, and some de facto powers who manage their careers.
 The anti-re-election principle has also generated significant electoral system and campaign costs, creating a dependency on those who finance campaigns.
 Castañeda argues that inequality in campaign financing continues to result in inequality of air time and ad time like in the 2006 election and thus continues to make the exposure of candidates and elections unequal today.

 Nonetheless, other scholars have seen this principle as a way to prevent repeating the mistakes of dictatorial pasts.
 Enrique Krauze is concerned that López Obrador might be tempted to challenge the principle, given his charismatic as well as constitutional power.
 The topic of re-elections and their effects on accountability continues to be a contentious topic in Mexican politics.